kavitaj11/k11techlab-selenium-java-e2e-test-automation-framework/README.md

 Step-by-step logs for debugging

 🌐 CI/CD Integration
-Test execution on every commit

-Build matrix for environment & browser combinations

 Works with Jenkins, GitHub Actions, GitLab CI

 🤝 Contributions
-Fork the repo → Create a branch → Submit a pull request 🚀
+Fork the repo → Create a branch → Submit a pull request